A domain wall in twisted M-theory: 4d VOA in the 5d Chern-Simons theory

 There are two kinds of operators in the Q-cohomology.
-The first kind is a local operator $\cO(z)$.
-Their product \ie \cO_{1,2}(z_1,z_2)=\cO_1(z_1)\cO_2(z_2) \fe is again in the Q-cohomology.
-By Hartog's theorem, in $d\geq2$-complex dimension, every function on $U\subset\bC^d$ that is holomorphic away from singularities can be uniquely extended to a holomorphic function on the entire $U$.
-Therefore, there can not be a singular OPE between two local operators.
-This is in contrast with a complex one dimension holomorphic theory, which is the usual vertex operator algebra, where one obtains interesting mode algebras of various holomorphic currents due to the singular OPE's between the currents.

-Examples of the first-type operator in 4d $\cN=1$ chiral multiplet theory are \ie \bar\phi,\quad\psi_+, \fe including all of their holomorphic derivatives with respect to $\pa_z$ and $\pa_w$.
+The first type is a local operator $\cO(z)$.
+Examples of the first type operator in 4d $\cN=1$ chiral multiplet theory are \ie \bar\phi,\quad\psi_+, \fe including all of their holomorphic derivatives with respect to $\pa_z$ and $\pa_w$.
 See \appref{app:4dn=1susy} for the derivation.
 Even though $\psi_+$ now transforms as $(2,0)$ form under the new Lorentz symmetry of the twisted theory, we will keep the notation and not explicitly show the differential form in the later discussion for a concise presentation.
 We will also do so for the other components of the spinor $\psi_-$ and $\bar\psi_{\dot\A}$, which are a scalar and $(0,1)$-form under the new Lorentz symmetry.

+The product of two first-type operators \ie \cO_{1,2}(z_1,z_2)=\cO_1(z_1)\cO_2(z_2) \fe is again in the Q-cohomology.
+By Hartog's theorem, in $d\geq2$-complex dimension, every function on $U\subset\bC^d$ that is holomorphic away from singularities can be uniquely extended to a holomorphic function on the entire $U$.
+Therefore, there cannot be a singular OPE between two local operators.
+This is in contrast with a complex one-dimension holomorphic theory, which is the usual vertex operator algebra, where one obtains interesting mode algebras of various holomorphic currents due to the singular OPE's between the currents.